developer-zebra/developer-zebra-site/src/datawedge/11-0/guide/admin/index.md

 ## Deployment Methods

-After fulfilling the prerequisites to generate DataWedge configuration file(s), select one of the following methods of deployment.
+After fulfilling the prerequisites to generate the DataWedge configuration file(s), select one of the following methods of deployment.

 ### Manual Deployment